scottyab/rootbeer/README.md

 Or use this [Jitpack.io link](https://jitpack.io/#scottyab/rootbeer)

 ### Building
-The native libs are included however if you want to change them you'll need the [ndk](https://developer.android.com/tools/sdk/ndk/index.html)

-For those unfamilar with NDK builds, if you make changes to the native code you'll have to run `build.sh` (in the `/rootbeerlib/jni/` folder) to compile the native libraries and copy to `/libs`.  *Hopefully with the new Android Studio support for NDK this step will be part of the gradle build.*
+The native library in this application will now be built via Gradle and the latest Android Studio without having to resort to the command line.
+However the .so files are also distributed in this repository for those who cannot compile using the NDK for some reason.

 ### Sample app